-Proteins, retrieved from the Protein Data Bank or whose 3D structure we predicted by homology modeling, were docked with ligands using AutoDock4.2 (Morris et al., 1998).
-We determined the size of the gridbox based on the size of the ligand or the number of torsions.
-We chose the cofactor of the protein as the center, or in the absence of a cofactor, we took the native ligand in the protein into the center of the gridbox.
-For the beta-tubulin protein docking simulation, the ligand bound to the protein was chosen as the center.
+Proteins retrieved from the Protein Data Bank or whose 3D structures were predicted by homology modelling were docked with ligands using AutoDock4.2 (Morris et al., 1998).
+We determined the grid box size based on the ligand size or the number of torsions.
+We chose the cofactor of the protein as the centre, or in the absence of a cofactor; we placed the native ligand in the protein into the centre of the grid box.
+For the beta-tubulin protein docking simulation, the ligand bound to the protein was chosen as the centre.
 For the CPT enzyme, we referred to the coordinates given by Taylor et al. (2013).
-The atoms in the active site of the protein were free to move, while the other parts of the protein were rigid.
-For docking proteins bound with their natural ligands in their partially crystallized form, we took their natural ligands as reference.
-We set the dielectric constant to 10, the ionic strength to 0.145, the dimensions of the grid box to 60x60x60, and the grid point to 0.375 Å. Since the number of rotational bonds was less than 10, the maximum number of generations was set to 27 000 and the maximum number of extensions to 2 500 000.
-We performed the docking analysis using the Lamarkian Genetic Algorithm 4.2.
-We used AutoDock4.2 scoring functions to generate 10 different conformations for each ligand.
-After sorting by their free energy of binding, we analyzed the ligands with the highest scores for their binding site interactions using AutoDock Tools and Biovia Discovery Studio 2020 Client.
+The atoms of the protein's active site were allowed to move freely, unlike the other parts of the protein, which were rigid.
+To dock proteins with their natural ligands in their co-crystallized form, we used their natural ligands as a reference.
+They set the dielectric constant to 10, the ionic strength to 0.145, the dimensions of the grid box to 60×60×60, and the grid point to 0.375 Å. Since the number of rotational bonds was less than 10, the maximum number of generations was set to 27 000 and the maximum number of extensions to 2 500 000.
+The docking procedure was performed using the Lamarckian Genetic Algorithm 4.2.
+AutoDock 4.2 scoring functions were used to generate 10 different conformations for each ligand.
+After sorting by their free binding energy, the ligands were analyzed for their binding site interactions using AutoDock Tools and Biovia Discovery Studio 2020 Client.